ManiacUrgency42/csha-ai-agent/README.md

 ## 3 Prompt Augmentation

+Context Engineering over Prompt Engineering.

+`
+“People associate prompts with short task descriptions you'd give an LLM in your day-to-day use.
+When in every industrial-strength LLM app, context engineering is the delicate art and science of filling the context window with just the right information for the next step.
+Science because doing this right involves task descriptions and explanations, few shot examples, RAG, related (possibly multimodal) data, tools, state and history, compacting [...]
+Doing this well is highly non-trivial.
+And art because of the guiding intuition around LLM psychology of people spirits.”

+-- Andrej Karpathy
+`

 ### 3.1 Prompt Templates

 We leverage LangChain’s prompt templates to assemble the messages sent to the language model.
 These templates are both modular and reusable, so you can dynamically switch to a new prompt template, insert the user’s query, and any contextual information before invoking the LLM for the final response.